Ποιειν Και Πραττειν - create and do

 In that sense, poetry has become over time most subtle, sensitive to details and subjective in outlook even while wishing to claim the greatest possible objectivity.
 This every poem does when referring to man and the situation in the world.

 When speaking about a world under pressure of globalization, then asked for is a special knowledge on how to escape all the contradictory forces which can converge at one and the same location to exploit it like sharks which attack a piece of meat thrown into the sea.
-If poetry is to translate the escape into showing a way into the future, and this despite all uncertainties, then the logos of feelings and of honest thoughts must manifest themselves again.
-Some truth is found if it lets humanity move on instead of bleeding to death.
+If poetry is to show a way into the future, and this despite all uncertainties, then the logos of feelings and of honest thoughts must manifest themselves again.
+Some truth has to be found if humanity is to move ahead instead of bleeding to death.
 Indeed, every poem can become a small tribute feeding the stream of humanity.
 It makes a difference if people begin to address each other in a most poetic way, for that makes possible what Marx had called 'human self-consciousness'.

-When 'Poets against war' together with Sam Hamill started to publish one poem a day, it inspired so many to step out of silence and face ever more openly the situation they were living and experiencing at that time, namely after 911 first the new war in Afghanistan, and then the invasion into Iraq in March 2003.
+When 'Poets against war' together with Sam Hamill started to publish one poem a day, it inspired many to step out of silence and face ever more openly the situation they were living and experiencing at that time, namely that after 9/11, there came first the new war in Afghanistan, and then the invasion into Iraq in March 2003.

-It opened up a new topos for poetry.
+Conflict and war demands of poetry to create a new topos.
 As explained by Brendan Kennelly, poetry has to face both violence and the myths created around use of violence.
 For a long time, Ireland suffered civil strife since violence was viewed as a force of liberation.
 Oddly enough, this act of equating violence with liberation took place during First World War, that is when others like Paul Klee were horrified by war and all its destructive forces.
+The use of violence has continued in the Northern Ireland conflict.
 Brendan Kennelly in his ‘Cromwell poems’ shows what happens to children when bombs go off unexpectedly, as was so often the case in Northern Ireland.
-Violence reigned until the peace process got under way and still there is a lot of unease existing as the work of redemption based on truthful accounting and remembering is not the same as the most difficult act of all: to forgive.
+Violence reigned there until the Friday Agreement initiated a peace process, and still there is a lot of unease existing.
+For one, the work of redemption has to be based on truthful accounting, and, for another, remembering is not the same as the most difficult act of all: to forgive.
 This was attempted by the Polish bishop of Wroclaw when asking the Germans who had been ousted out of Breslau, now the city of Wroclaw, after 1945 ‘to forgive that one has to ask for forgiveness!’

 In that sense, poetry can give for the future the syntax needed for world governance.
 It shall be the one in which the human voice can be heard and in which the individual counts, and this despite all global pressures and forces ready to overrun any local space.